shahaliyev/shahaliyev.github.io/_posts/2024-05-19-reflections-25.md

 [^2]: A good deal of misunderstanding among people comes from attributing different shades of meaning to the same word, or not using the precise word due to the lack of vocabulary.
 Sometimes I feel like there exists only a unique combination of words to express my thoughts as efficiently and as accurately as possible.
 And even in that case, I doom myself to be misunderstood by the mass which neglects vocabulary.

 [^3]: Read [Montaigne's essay](https://hyperessays.net/essays/let-others-judge-of-our-happiness-after-our-death/) or [The Life of Otho](https://penelope.uchicago.edu/Thayer/E/Roman/Texts/Suetonius/12Caesars/Otho*.html) for elaboration.

+[^4]: There are different translations of this haiku by Bashō.